Otago Museum Photography Awards

 Taken a great photo this year?
 From the beautiful shots of nearly-professionals to children taking photos while exploring the world, from the Insta-obsessed to a beautiful snap you happened to take on a walk through your town, we want you to send them to us!

-Enter your best photos or videos, and be in to win great prizes and the chance to feature in the Museum’s amazing exhibition.
+Enter your best photos and be in to win great prizes and the chance to feature in the Museum’s amazing exhibition.

-This year, we have a new pop-up category for landscapes, as well as categories for under 19s, first-time entrants, and people’s choice.
+This year, we have a new pop-up category for macro photography, as well as categories for under 19s, first-time entrants, and people’s choice.

 To help you hone your photography skills, Otago Museum will be running talks and workshops throughout the competition period.
 We will be finalising these events soon.
 Keep an eye on our website or join our mailing list to find out more.